theunkn0wn1/uci-bootcamp-2021/src/ide/run_configurations.md

 - Note: `Script Path` is a drop down, and `Module name` can also be selected.
 The former does `python {{Script Path}}, the latter does `python -m {{Module Name}}`

 - the working directory should also be set, or the module may behave unpredictably when handling file paths.

 ![completed_pathlib_run_config.png](completed_pathlib_run_config.png)

+## Platform specific tooling: pytest

+There is a plethora of templates available, including for platform specific tools:

+- Test framework integrations
+- Scientific Python integrations
+- Flask/Django integrations
+- Documentation generators like Sphinx and Javadoc
+- Docker
+- etc.

 ## Further reading